yhl48/proxy-lite/README.md

 ## Limitations

-This model has not currently been designed to act as a full assistant that can interact with the user, and is instead designed to as a tool that will go out and *autonomously* complete the task set.
+This model has not been designed to act as a full assistant able to interact with a user, instead it acts as a tool that goes out and *autonomously* completes a task.
 As such, it will struggle with tasks that require credentials or user interaction such as actually purchasing items if you don't give all the required details in the prompt.